 Pure silver generally needs to be polished and cleaned on a regular basis to prevent tarnish.
 Similarly, oxidation can be buffed out of the silver over time, especially on pieces you wear often.
-Rings and bangles are usually subject to more friction, oils, lotion, water, and general wear than say, earrings or necklaces so they’ll likely fade more quickly.
+Rings and bangles are usually subject to more friction, oils, water, and general wear than earrings or necklaces so they’ll likely fade quicker.

 Oxidation is a little like a science experiment of sorts.
 It’s always been interesting to me that some people’s jewelry holds oxidation better than others.
 We all have such different chemical makeups to our skin, and it can be hard to predict what will happen.
 For some, oxidation rubs off fairly quickly and for others it can last a while.

 I have one customer that frequents Wilbur Hot Springs, which isn’t far from us here in San Francisco.
 Every time she goes, she brings her silver jewelry to re-oxidize in the Springs!
 I was so pleased when she showed me the results of her journey to the springs.
 Sulfur really does the trick!